s2l1/Headless-Samourai-Dojo/README.md

 ## 15. [PAIRING WALLET WITH DOJO]

 Install Samourai Wallet on your mobile device.
-Enable Tor when you open but do not start a new wallet, tap the 3 dots in the top right corner and choose to pair with a new Dojo.
+Enable Tor when you open the app but do not start a new wallet.
+Tap the 3 dots in the top right corner and choose to pair with a new Dojo.
+Now scan your pairing QR code.

-Use api logs to watch pairing, can take a couple minutes to pair.
+Use api logs to watch pairing, it can take a couple minutes to pair.

 `$ ./dojo.sh logs api`